mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 It is a common workflow in academic research to combine multiple projects in one environment (probably coming from the conda ecosystem).
 Be aware that there are good tools like `poetry` and `uv` that can protect you from conflicts between packages and versions.
 `````

 **In this article, we review a few ways to create and manage virtual environments.
-This is only intended to give you a high level understanding of the pros and cons between each tool, so you can better make your own decision about what tools you need.
-As always, *consult the documentation* for these tools directly, many of them have quite lengthy tutorials.
+This is only intended to give you a high-level understanding of the pros and cons of each tool, so you can better make your own decision about what tools you need.
+As always, *consult the documentation* for these tools directly; many have lengthy tutorials.
 You can also check out YouTube for demos for quite a few of these as well!**

 `````{admonition} Shell completion
 :class: tip